Reading time: 8 min.

 Some people go on to develop more severe forms of hair loss.
 One of these is Alopecia Totalis, which means no scalp hair.
 The other is Alopecia Universalis, which is no hair on the scalp or body.

-The condition is caused by a problem with the immune system and is common among people who have other conditions such as hyperthyroidism, Down’s syndrome and type 1 diabetes [5].
+Alopecia areata is caused by a problem with the immune system and is common among people who have other conditions such as hyperthyroidism, Down’s syndrome and type 1 diabetes [5].

 Hair loss can happen at any point, although it is most common in people aged 15 – 29.

-This condition can cause severe emotional distress.
+This hair loss condition can cause severe emotional distress.
 An Alopecia UK study reports that alopecia areata causes dramatic and devastating emotions in patients, which can negatively impact their self-esteem, body image and self-confidence [6].

-Vitamin deficiencies can cause hair loss
+Fact #5: Vitamin deficiencies can cause hair loss

 A deficiency in important vitamins and minerals like vitamin D, vitamin B12 and iron can lead to hair loss.
-This is because they affect the growth cycle and prematurely shift hairs into the shedding stage.
-Over-exercising, fad diets, illness and surgery can all cause vitamin deficiencies and lead to hair loss [7].
-Vitamin infusion therapy is often recommended for people experiencing this kind of hair loss.
+This is because they affect the hair growth cycle and prematurely shift a hair follicle into the shedding stage.

-Illness can cause hair loss
+Fact #6: Scalp problems can cause hair loss

 Psoriasis is an inflammatory skin condition that can cause scaly, itchy patches, in addition to hair loss.
 This is treated using a process of descaling.
 Steroids are often required to reduce inflammation.